 Gerald Flurry's Sermon: Exposing Satan

 A sermon, "Exposing Satan," was played to all members of Philadelphia Church of God.
 It was given by Gerald Flurry on December 3, 2005.
-At the beginning, Flurry explains PCG's "no contact" ruling, which shows "how we deal with Laodiceans."
-The sermon incorporates fear of Satan, fear of "Laodiceans," fear of leaving "God's true church," "lies" from PCG's enemies (Worldwide Church of God), the "man of sin" (who resides in the Laodicean church), and basically twisting of Scripture to say what Flurry wants it to say.
+At the beginning, Flurry explains PCG's "no-contact" ruling, which shows "how we deal with Laodiceans."
+The sermon incorporates fear of Satan, fear of "Laodiceans," fear of leaving "God's true church," "lies" from PCG's enemies (Worldwide Church of God after the changes), the "man of sin" (who resides in the Laodicean church), and basically twisting of Scripture to say what Flurry wants it to say.

 "But I know you, that ye have not the love of God in you." ~John 5:42